Salih: Muslim tradition

-Muslim writers have elaborated upon the story of Saleh and the she-camel.
+Muslim writers have elaborated upon the story of Salih and the she-camel.
 Early Islamic tradition often involved a motif of the camel miraculously emerging from stone, often accompanied by a calf, and the production of milk from the camel.
-Al-Tabari states that Saleh summoned his people to a mountain, where they witnessed the rock miraculously split open, revealing the camel.
+Al-Tabari states that Salih summoned his people to a mountain, where they witnessed the rock miraculously split open, revealing the camel.
 The she-camel had a young calf.
-Saleh informed the Thamud that the older camel was to drink from their water source on one day, and they were to drink from it the next day.
+Salih informed the Thamud that the older camel was to drink from their water source on one day, and they were to drink from it the next day.
 On days when they were not allowed to drink water, the camel provided them with milk.
-But God informed Saleh that a boy who would hamstring the camel would soon be born to the tribe, and that child was evil and grew unnaturally fast.
+But God informed Salih that a boy who would hamstring the camel would soon be born to the tribe, and that child was evil and grew unnaturally fast.
 The camel was indeed killed, and its calf cried out three times, signaling that the Thamud would be destroyed in three days.
 Their faces turned yellow, then red, then black, and they died on the third day as predicted.

-According to some Islamic scholars, the mother of Ismail, Hajar, was a granddaughter of Saleh.
+According to some Islamic scholars, the mother of Ismail, Hajar, was a granddaughter of Salih.

 A similar tradition is related in an eighth-century commentary on Islam by John of Damascus and is also mentioned in the works of Ibn Kathir.

 In the Baháʼí Faith

-The founder of the Baháʼí Faith, Bahá'u'lláh, briefly mentioned the story of the hamstrung she-camel in the Lawh-i-Burhán, and commented also upon Saleh's ministry in the Kitáb-i-Íqán.
-'Abdu'l-Bahá states that the she-camel symbolizes the holy spirit of Saleh and the camel's milk refers to the spiritual food that he offered to his people.
+The founder of the Baháʼí Faith, Bahá'u'lláh, briefly mentioned the story of the hamstrung she-camel in the Lawh-i-Burhán, and commented also upon Salih's ministry in the Kitáb-i-Íqán.
+'Abdu'l-Bahá states that the she-camel symbolizes the holy spirit of Salih and the camel's milk refers to the spiritual food that he offered to his people.

-In the Kitáb-i-Íqán, Saleh is referred to as "the holy person of Sálih, Who again summoned the people to the river of everlasting life."
+In the Kitáb-i-Íqán, Salih is referred to as "the holy person of Sálih, Who again summoned the people to the river of everlasting life."
 Like other Prophets of God, the people of the time turned away from Him: "His admonitions, however, yielded no fruit, and His pleading proved of no avail....All this, although that eternal Beauty was summoning the people to no other than the city of God."